PFMT vs Erectile Dysfunction Pills: Clinical Comparison

 Effectiveness

-- Sildenafil meta-analysis: global improvement NNT ≈ 1.7; about 49% of men achieved at least 60% successful intercourse attempts with dose-optimized sildenafil versus 11% with placebo.
+- Sildenafil meta-analysis: global improvement NNT of approximately 1.7; about 49% of men achieved at least 60% successful intercourse attempts with dose-optimised sildenafil versus 11% with placebo.

 - Tadalafil vs sildenafil: similar IIEF-EF improvements on average across head-to-head data.

-- Common events include headache, flushing, dyspepsia, nasal congestion; treatment-related events in about 30% on dose-optimized sildenafil vs 11% on placebo in pooled trials (meta-analysis).
+- Common events include headache, flushing, dyspepsia, nasal congestion; treatment-related events in about 30% on dose-optimised sildenafil versus 11% on placebo in pooled trials (meta-analysis).

 - Contraindicated with nitrates; caution with certain cardiovascular conditions per guidelines (AUA).